Cesar E. Chavez Memorial Building

 - Daycare center - Colonnade Child Care, 303-844-2428, childcarepartners.net

 This building underwent a major renovation during 2009-2012.
 GSA awarded the contract to design-build partner GE Johnson Construction and design-build contractor and architect on record, Tryba Architects.
 The efforts resulted in transforming the once overlooked federal building into a state-of-the-art, high-performing green building.
-Once complete, the building is expected to receive Leadership in Energy and Environmental Design (LEED®) gold certification.
+Once complete, the building that received Leadership in Energy and Environmental Design (LEED®) gold certification.

 Building improvements and sustainable design strategies include: